George19395/RoverWorld-ASL/README.md

    - Scan operations would not detect resources carried by other Agents.

    - Scan operations would not detect resources deposited at the base.

 #### <a name="move"></a>Move
 An agent may `move` around the map by specifying `displacement` and `speed`.
 Displacement is the distance to move along the `x` and `y` axis and is an integer (positive or negative) while speed is the travel speed which determines how fast an Agent would reach its destination.

+Travelling long distances would result in the breakdown of the overall journey into tiny steps based on the Agent's travel speed.
+During this journey, an Agent my intent to temporarily reside on an already occupied tile.
+When this happens, an Error would be emitted which contains information such as distance travelled and distance left.
+This would help with further planning.

 *syntax;* __`move(X, Y, S)`__